Skip to main content

 Even the most ambitious infrastructure visions ultimately depend on the companies that engineer, build, and deliver them.
 Decarbonising construction processes while reducing cost, scaling output, and optimising delivery demands a fundamental rethink of how projects are conceived and delivered.
 While modular and offsite manufacturing techniques are compressing delivery timelines by 20–50%, and digital tools, robotics, and AI-augmented design are reshaping every stage of the project lifecycle, driving a workforce transformation that the industry has barely begun to address.
 Meanwhile, governance and contractual innovations are enabling more effective risk-sharing between public and private sectors, and the role of the developer is evolving from build-and-exit contractor to long-term asset operator.
 How are developers navigating their evolving role?
 What are they doing to deliver infrastructure at speed and scale to not just meet rising demand but to enable a wider urban ecosystem?

-12:15 – 12:45
+12:00 – 12:45

 Innovation in Construction: Bridging the Gap Between Demand and Delivery

-Rapid urbanisation and workforce expansion are creating a housing crises across emerging markets worldwide, where population growth consistently outpaces infrastructure development.
+Rapid urbanisation and workforce expansion are creating a housing crisis across emerging markets worldwide, where population growth consistently outpaces infrastructure development.
 From Southeast Asian megacities to the GCC, governments and developers struggle to deliver affordable housing at the scale and speed demanded by economic transformation.
 Abu Dhabi exemplifies this global challenge with particular intensity.
 With the workforce expanding 9.4% to 2.76 million, the pressure on housing infrastructure has reached critical levels.
 Yet the region's leading developers are proving that scale and quality need not be mutually exclusive.
-Through innovative construction methodologies, strategic land partnerships, and community-centric design, a new generation of projects is redefining what affordable housing can look like — delivering competitive returns alongside measurable sustainability and social outcomes.
+Through innovative construction methodologies, strategic land partnerships, and community-centric design, a new generation of projects is redefining what affordable housing can look like - delivering competitive returns alongside measurable sustainability and social outcomes.
+As capital markets reset and housing shortages deepen, how are developers combining speed-to-market with long-term community value?
+What financial models, construction innovations, and public-private frameworks are enabling inclusive communities that sustain economic growth?

 12:45 – 13:15